Natestah/BlitzSearch/README.md

 * Visual Studio, VS Code, and Sublime text feature deeper integration with ability to Scope to open Workspace/Solution/Projects/Files.

  ## User Experience first
-* Search code for words on a line.
+* Unique Search code for words on a line.
 * Stack query types ( words, and literal, or regex )
 * Real time results update while you type.
 * Replace words or Literal or Regular expression.